MuhammadFaizanHaidar/attendance-management-for-lifterlms/readme.txt

 Requires PHP: 7.2
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The Attendance Management For LifterLMS addon lets your user to mark their attendances in different courses.Admin & users can keep track of their attendances.
+The Attendance Management For LifterLMS addon lets your users to mark their attendances in different courses.Admin & users can keep track of their attendances.
 You can now make your e-learning platform even more engaging.

 == Description ==

-The Attendance Management For LifterLMS addon lets your user to mark their attendances in different courses.
+The Attendance Management For LifterLMS addon lets your users to mark their attendances in different courses.
 Admin & users can keep track of their attendances.
 You can now make your e-learning platform even more engaging.

 == Prerequisite: ==